ousbayaa/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+        Class components brought a lot of functionality (lifecycle methods) that we normally didn’t get with the React API when using function components.

 - [ ] Name three lifecycle methods and their purposes.

+        componentDidMount - phase when component is being built from the ground up. componentShouldUpdate - a method used to stop a component from calling render if necessary. componentWillUnmount - a method which inclueds removing the component from the screen.

 - [ ] What is the purpose of a custom hook?

+        Custom hooks allow us to clean up our components and allows us to produce beautiful and DRY code that is easy to read and use.

 - [ ] Why is it important to test our apps?

+        Testing surfaces bugs faster.
+Minimizes the risk of bugs finding their way into production code.

 ## Project Set Up